Yuav/git-jira-hook/README.md

 ===============
 The JIRA SOAP API ist not developed any more.
 It will be deprecated beginning with JIRA 5.x.
 Therefore I switched my git-hook from SOAP to REST.
-If someone wants to see the SOAP-hook, just checkout the soap git tag (git checkout soap).
+If someone wants to see the SOAP-hook, just checkout the soap git tag (git checkout soap) or see the git-jira-hook-SOAP.

 1.1 Get git and Jira to work in Harmony
 ---------------------------------------